 The only exception to that was in Resurrection of the Daleks.
 Here the Doctor has a difficulty in killing Davros and hesitates.
 This might be seen as something of a contradiction and truth be told it is, but its not that big a one in 26 years.
 You can also rationalize it.
 Perhaps the Doctor has difficulty in killing him because technically he is not killing Davros in self defense.

-Its not like blowing up a Dalek in a fight, or even killing in revenge.
+Its not like blowing up a Dalek in a fight.
 He is planning to kill Davros simply so that he can not cure the Daleks.
 Whilst it is for a greater good it is technically cold blooded murder.
 Even then the Doctor doesn’t so much spare Davros, whilst he is working up the courage to shoot him he is distracted and Davros escapes and the Doctor is immediately regretful, saying “I’m an imbecile“.
 Later stories see the Doctor attempt to make up for this by trying to kill Davros every time he encounters him.

 Now in the New Who the biggest problem I have with the Doctor is that his morality is all over the place.
 At certain times he will dispatch certain enemies no problem but at others he not only doesn’t, but he goes into a big moral speech about how he is better than that.

 The most notorious example of this is in the Tenth Doctor story “The Doctors Daughter” Here the Doctor’s cloned daughter is shot dead by a psychopath right in front of him.
 The Doctor refuses to shoot him however and gives a big speech about how he never would.
 Only problem with this is the Tenth Doctor has wiped out entire species before like the Racnoss!
 Then there is his condemning the family of blood to an eternity of torture which is obviously a lot worse than just shooting a guy.